-Call the Nevada Statewide or National Hotline to locate a community-based advocacy program in your area and ask to speak with an advocate.
+Call the National Hotline to locate a community-based advocacy program in your area and ask to speak with an advocate.
 All services are premised on support, empowerment, options and safety for you and your unborn baby.
 For a list of programs, visit the NNADV website.